open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 The SDK MUST by default ensure that the exported maps contain only unique keys.

-The SDK MAY have an option to allow exporting maps with duplicated keys (e.g. for better performance or for receivers that accept duplicated keys).
+The SDK MAY have an option to allow exporting maps with duplicated keys (e.g. for better performance).
-If such option is provided, it MUST be documented that for many receivers, handling of maps with duplicated keys is unpredictable.
+If such option is provided, it MUST be documented that for many receivers, handling of maps with duplicated keys is unpredictable and it the users' responsibility to ensure keys are not duplicated.

 ### Field Kinds